Vienna & Salzburg by First Class Rail

 Day 1 – London to Frankfurt am Main

 As you enter beneath the magnificent arched glass roof of London St. Pancras International station your holiday to Vienna & Salzburg begins.
 You may have time to wander among the smart shops and relax with a coffee in the departure lounge before you travel in your Standard Premier Class (Eurostar’s 1st Class) seat on board the Eurostar high-speed service.
 Relax with a drink and light meal as you pass under the English Channel before arriving at Brussels Midi station, where you change trains for the comfortable ICE service onwards to Frankfurt.
 Sometimes nicknamed ‘Mainhattan’, this dynamic city boasts a superb contrast of dizzying skyscrapers and medieval, timber-framed houses.
-On arrival in vibrant Frankfut head for your overnight hotel, the contemporary Hotel Manhattan (4 star), located close to the station.
+On arrival in vibrant Frankfurt head for your overnight hotel, the comfortable Adina Apartments Frankfurt Neue Oper (4 star), located close to the station.
 Stretch your legs this evening and maybe find a nice restaurant for dinner.

 Day 2 – Frankfurt to Vienna

 This morning after breakfast you may have time for a whistle-stop tour of Frankfurt am Main.
 Then make your way back to the station to board the ICE service as you travel south east through Germany and into Austria and the wonderful capital city of Vienna.
-You are making your own way to your hotel for the next three nights, the highly-rated Hotel Der Wilhelmshof (4 star), which is well-located just a short walk from the famous Ferris Wheel.
+You are making your own way to your hotel for the next three nights, the highly-rated BW Premier Hotel Harmonie (4 star), which is well-located for discovering the sights of the city.

 Days 3 and 4 – Exploring Vienna